Cochranella mache: Description

 Adult males measure 22–26 mm and females 26–33 mm in snout–vent length.
 The dorsum is green with numerous, small yellow dots.
 The upper lip has a narrow white line.
 The ventral surfaces of the extremities as well as the gular region are greenish blue.
 The iris is white and has fine black reticulations and a golden ring around the pupil.

 Reproduction

 The males call in vegetation overhanging rivulets, typically in the midstory vegetation some 2–10 m above ground.
 The call consists of two pulses lasting about 0.04 seconds and about 0.01 second apart, and with the dominant frequency of 5410 Hz.
 The amplexus is axillar.
 Fecundity of a 33 mm long female is about 30 eggs.

 Habitat and conservation

 Its natural habitats are seasonal evergreen foothill forests and sub-Andean forests at elevations of 43–1030 m above sea level.
 The Ecuadorian population is under significant pressure from logging.
+Currently, their habitat has decreased due to agricultural frontier, non-native plantations, and deforestation.
+These risks increase the endangeredness of these species due to restricted geographical range, which decreases further knowledge on these already rare species.